badlydrawnletters/emojifier-docs/all/convertdancing.md

 # Convertdancing
 ---
 ### Description
-This command is used to convert text into dancing letter emojis
+This command is used to convert text into dancing letter emojis.
 ### Usage
 ```
 !!convertdancing <text>
 ```
 ### Permission Required
-Anyone can use this command, unless they are blacklisted globally
+Anyone can use this command, unless they are blacklisted globally.

 ### Example image
 ![convert dancing](../images/convertdancing.PNG)